-Robert Frost holds a unique and almost isolated position in American letters.
+Robert Frost continues to hold a unique and almost isolated position in American letters.
 “Though his career fully spans the modern period and though it is impossible to speak of him as anything other than a modern poet,” writes James M. Cox, “it is difficult to place him in the main tradition of modern poetry.”
 In a sense, Frost stands at the crossroads of 19th-century American poetry and modernism, for in his verse may be found the culmination of many 19th-century tendencies and traditions as well as parallels to the works of his 20th-century contemporaries.
 Taking his symbols from the public domain, Frost developed, as many critics note, an original, modern idiom and a sense of directness and economy that reflect the imagism of Ezra Pound and Amy Lowell.
 On the other hand, as Leonard Unger and William Van O’Connor point out in Poems for Study, “Frost’s poetry, unlike that of such contemporaries as Eliot, Stevens, and the later Yeats, shows no marked departure from the poetic practices of the nineteenth century.”
 Although he avoids traditional verse forms and only uses rhyme erratically, Frost is not an innovator and his technique is never experimental.

 Frost’s theory of poetic composition ties him to both centuries.
 Like the 19th-century Romantics, he maintained that a poem is “never a put-up job....
 It begins as a lump in the throat, a sense of wrong, a homesickness, a loneliness.
 It is never a thought to begin with.
 It is at its best when it is a tantalizing vagueness.”
 Yet, “working out his own version of the ‘impersonal’ view of art,” as Hyatt H. Waggoner observed, Frost also upheld T. S. Eliot‘s idea that the man who suffers and the artist who creates are totally separate.
 In a 1932 letter to Sydney Cox, Frost explained his conception of poetry: “The objective idea is all I ever cared about.
 Most of my ideas occur in verse....
 To be too subjective with what an artist has managed to make objective is to come on him presumptuously and render ungraceful what he in pain of his life had faith he had made graceful.”